FatCache/RentalAgency/README.md

-# RentalAgency

-Prototype web application to be used by a rental agency or apartment management company.
-It allows existing customers to interact with management to notify them of request.
-Management have the ability to perform CRUD operation on User.

-Data persistence is achieved by Hibernate ORM to perform CUD operation whereas SQL is used to retrieve data.
-JDBC is used to interact with the database.

-This version is based on MySQL Database
+# Apartment Management Web Application :hotel:

+A web application demonstrating potential use cases encountered by a apartment management company.
+The back end is written in Java using Spring MVC framework.

+## Features
+- Login interface - create account, change password
+- Two roles basic roles Manager & Regular
+- Manager to view request made by individual users
+- Object relational mapping completely handled by Hibernate
+- Queries written in native SQL, HQL and using Criteria
+- Session management used to stored current logged in user
+- DAO Pattern to keep business layer & persistence layer seperate

-## Features:
+## Technology

+The web layer is handled by Spring MVC framework.
+The views are JSPs and data persistence achieved on MySQL via Hibernate ORM.
+Unit test cases are written in jUnit.
+Abstract classes used to make addition of features a breeze.
+Dependency Injection with auto wiring used.
+The view layer is completely handled by JSP.

-### User
+### Developed By
--
+Abdusamed